strmlineapp-ux/agileflow/src/docs/user-manual.md

 ### 8.1 Admin (`/dashboard/admin`)
 This is the central control panel for configuring the application itself.
 - **Admin Management**: Manage system administrators by dragging and dropping users between the "Admins" and "Users" lists.
 Granting or revoking admin status requires a 2-Factor Authentication code for security.
+For safety, the system prevents you from removing the last administrator.
 - **Pages**: Configure the application's navigation.
 Create new pages, define their URL path, and control who has access to them (by user or team).
 You can intuitively reorder pages by dragging and dropping them in the grid.
 Key system pages are pinned and cannot be moved.
 You can also instantly duplicate any page by dragging it onto the "Add New Page" (+) button.
 - **Tabs**: Manage the reusable content blocks (tabs) in a simple list view.
 Use the search bar to find a specific tab to edit.